About Dry Drayton Village Hall

 Volunteers Welcome

 The village hall depends on volunteers, whether to provide a light bit of gardening, help with fundraisers or serve on the management committee.
-To get involved, contact Chair Robb Lunn at ddvhchair@gmail.com.
+To get involved, contact Chair David Alexander at ddvhchair@gmail.com.

 The grand opening of Dry Drayton Village Hall in 1967.
 A thatched barn stood in place of Searles Meadow.